-If Redemption at the option of the Issuer (Call Option) is specified in the Applicable Pricing Supplement as being applicable, the Notes may be redeemed (subject to Condition 9.7 (Conditions to Redemption, Purchase, Modification, Substitution or Variation of Tier 2 Notes) in respect of Tier 2 Notes only) at the option of the Issuer in whole or, if so specified in the Applicable Pricing Supplement, in part upon the Issuer having given:
+If Redemption at the option of the Issuer (Call Option) is specified in the Applicable Pricing Supplement as being applicable, the Notes may be redeemed at the option of the Issuer in whole or, if so specified in the Applicable Pricing Supplement, in part upon the Issuer having given:

-(a) not less than 30 (thirty) and not more than 60 (sixty) days' notice to the Noteholders in accordance with Condition 18 (Notices); and

-(b) not less than 7 (seven) days before giving the notice referred to in (a) above, notice to the Transfer Agent,
+- (a) not less than 30 (thirty) and not more than 60 (sixty) days' notice to the Noteholders in accordance with Condition 18 (Notices); and - (b) not less than 7 (seven) days before giving the notice referred to in (a) above, notice to the Transfer Agent,

 (both of which notices shall be irrevocable) on the Optional Redemption Date(s) (Call) and at the Optional Redemption Amount(s) (Call) specified in, or determined in the manner specified in, the Applicable Pricing Supplement together, if appropriate, with interest accrued up to (but excluding) the Optional Redemption Date(s) (Call).
-In respect of Tier 2 Notes, no Optional Redemption Date(s) (Call) shall fall earlier than the date being 5 (five) years and 1 (one) day after the Issue Date.

 Any such redemption amount must be of a nominal amount equal to or greater than the Minimum Redemption Amount or equal to or less than a Higher Redemption Amount, both as specified in the Applicable Pricing Supplement, if applicable.
 In the case of a partial redemption of Notes, the Notes to be redeemed ("Redeemable Notes") will be selected: